gitname/sediment-api/README.md

 ### Exercise-specific

-Here's how you can demonstrate the behavior described in the exercise prompt.
+Here's how you can produce the behavior described in the exercise prompt.

 1. Install [Docker](https://www.docker.com/) onto your computer.
 2. Clone (or download and extract) this repository onto your computer.